developer-espark/Ringer-Interactive-Android/README.md

 <string name="ringer_password">Your Password</string>
 ```

-After adding this credentials you can have access of the SDK , now follow Step 2.3 to continue
+After adding these credentials you will have access to the SDK.

 # Step 2.3

-In your MainActivity call below function to continue
+In your MainActivity, call the following function to continue.
-This is required to use the SDK
+This is required to use the SDK.

 ```YourActivity